94aharris/BrainExt/HomeLab/BlogSetup.md

 - Perform a hugo build `hugo -D`
   - make sure the config.toml reflects the correct website base url
 - Upload the 'public' folder to netlify

+## Deploy Hugo with CloudFlare Pages ##

+- Similar as with Netifly, need to specify hugo version
+- Set Environmental variable in build config
+  - `HUGO_VERSION` : `0.86.0`